SCOTT SIMON, HOST:

 SENATOR MARK WARNER: Now, Wimpy's theory was - remember every cartoon - I'll gladly pay you Tuesday for a hamburger today.

 WELNA: Or in the case of the payroll tax cut, perhaps when the economy gets better.
 David Welna, NPR News, the Capitol.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.